hellodtds/dev_notes/business_communication.md

 So the basic rule of thumb is that “affect” is almost always a verb and “effect” is usually a noun.
 There are deviations from this, but when in doubt, stick to the rule.
 If you need help remembering, think of this mnemonic device: The action is affect, the end result is effect.

+Effected means to actually do something, to execute, produce or bring about something.
+It's an action word of actually doing something, i.e. "He effected a reorganization of the finance department."

+Affected is used to describe something being impacted.
+This is a word you would commonly use when something has been impacted, i.e. "The accountants in finance were affected by the reorganization."